 To ensure good communication between the two Boards, yet maintain the separateness of them, the Chair of the Governing Board is a Trustee and at least three individuals serve on both Boards.
 The Governing Board fulfils the responsibilities of the Governing Body of the Charity's non maintaintained special school and includes elected parent and staff representatives as well as a nominated Local Authority representative from East Sussex County Council.

-The Governing Board works through six sub committees:
+The Governing Board works through five sub committees: